MahashwetaPatra/Financial-Modeling-Renewable-Energy/README.md

 RTSPCA.m Calls all the wind/solar asset and the aggregated asset, from a day and for that assets Run the core PCA analysis on RTS scenarios (to double-check that we get the same patterns as for NREL-SRP output)

+The code named with RTS, Process RTS sample scenarios to understand input-output relationship between RTS scenarios and Vatic outputs: (i) total daily system costs; (ii) lost load; (iii) renewable curtailment.
+Compare to definitions of extreme scenarios we tried before.
+The big question is how can we “predict” which scenarios will be extreme per Vatic.
+Identify the extreme scenarios (those that yield the 5% highest cost) for a couple of representative days Make a scatter plot between total scenario renewable generation and total costs Identify scenarios that lead to lost load, and those that lead to the highest curtailment.
+Provide interpretation for why those outcomes happen (eg very low generation, large generation drop at particular hour, etc)
+Run the core PCA analysis on RTS scenarios (to double-check that we get the same patterns as for NREL-SRP output)